kelu124/pyusbus/README.md

 # Changelog

+* v0.1.0:
+  * Adding the Doppler BMV probe.
+So far, only B mode.
+Still, promising.
+  * `Issues with /etc/udev/rules.d for this probe.`

 * v0.0.3:
   * Adding the interson probe.
 Loads of work remaining: so far getting images, but would be good to have some control over the actual width of the images (variable as of the motor speed).
 Some [pointers on interson's](https://github.com/KitwareMedical/IntersonManager/blob/master/IntersonManager.cpp) with Kitware, but unsure if that applies to this probe.